DAlexanderNZ/cyclosm-tile-server/README.md

 Therefore, when you only have a `.osm.pbf` file but not a `.poly` file, you should not enable automatic updates.

 ### Letting the container download the file
+[!IMPORTANT]
+This section is orginal from the lezurex/openstreetmap-tile-server README.md and has not been tested with this fork.
+The docker image referenced does not exist at the time of writing.
+Replace with your local `cyclosm-tile-server` image if you want to try.

 It is also possible to let the container download files for you rather than mounting them in advance by using the `DOWNLOAD_PBF` and `DOWNLOAD_POLY` parameters: